Financial Statement Analysis Bootcamp

 - All assignments are mandatory.
 After the first day of class, you can view the online assignments at http://www.almaris.com/assess/ using your official Stern email (no aliases) and the most recent password emailed to you by Almaris.
 The Almaris password is different from the Stern password.
 To retrieve the password, use your full email with the domain name as it appears in Brightspace.
 The domain name could be @nyu.edu for some of you, while for others, it could be @stern.nyu.edu.
 I do not control this mess.

 - Assignments are marked “late” if you do not meet or exceed the passing score described below before the deadline.
-There is no additional penalty for lateness other than the low score.
+There is no additional penalty for lateness other than a low score.

 - Assignments have a “passing score” of either 100% or less than 100%.

 - I set the passing score at 100% if you should ace the assignment.
 Whatever you get on your last attempt is your final score.
-That is, you are graded on accuracy but not the number of attempts.
+You are graded on accuracy but not the number of attempts.
 You have "completed" the assignment if you score 80 percent or more on the final attempt.

 - I set the passing score of less than 100% on a few assignments if you might not get every question right.
 Any score above that score is rounded up to 100%.
 For example, if the passing score is 90%, and you get 93%, your score is rounded up to 100%.
 I do the rounding up in a separate spreadsheet.
 You will see only the raw score online.